tpgit/UnOfficialLeptDocs/vs2008/building-prog-dir.rst

       :alt: Newly created project

-   The popup context menu will only contain the :menuselection:`Create &Project for Leptonica Prog program` choice for `leptonlib.sln` and only for items within the :guilabel:`prog_files` Solution Folder.
+   The popup context menu will only contain the :menuselection:`Create &Project for Leptonica Prog program` choice for `leptonica.sln` and only for items within the :guilabel:`prog_files` Solution Folder.

    .. _set-startup-project: